Dowell-Lab/srworkshop/projectB/day07/worksheets/README.md

-# First, you will need to log into the AWS and follow:
+# Log into the AWS and follow:

-1. Instructions for installing RSubread on AWS are in the `Day7_installing_Rsubread.md` worksheet.

-> *NOTE:* The AWS is using an older version of R, so we will be installing Rsubread from source.
-> Follow instructions from "Install Rsubread from Source" section.
-> If you are on a server with a newer R version you can install the package from BiocManager.

-2. If you are online, you will be getting a simulated set of M&M candy.

-- First login to tha AWS and `cd` into `srworkshop` and run `git pull`.
-- Simulate getting candy by running the R code below.
-You can change the size of your handfull to anything between 50 and 150.
-Here I have it set to 100.
-   `Rscript /Users/<yourusername>/srworkshop/projectB/day07/mnm_activity/grabahandful.R 100 greenbowl`
-or
-`Rscript /Users/<yourusername>/srworkshop/projectB/day07/mnm_activity/grabahandful.R 100 redbowl`

-- Enter your candy counts to the following spreadsheet: https://tinyurl.com/MnMstats

-3. Submitting read count script in `Day7_featurecounts_worksheet.pdf`
+1. Submitting read count script in `Day7_featurecounts_worksheet.pdf`

 - To save on time and compute resources, you will first use a subsampled bam file to generate counts.

 - We are on the AWS because `Day7_featurecounts_worksheet.pdf` requires the bam files which are very BIG to load and process on your personal computer.

-4. Then you will need to log off the AWS to do `Day7_differential_expression_worksheet.pdf`
+2. Then you will need to log off the AWS to do `Day7_differential_expression_worksheet.pdf`

 - For this worksheet you will instead use the full counts data.
 The path is provided for you in the worksheet.